cloud-gov/cg-site/content/updates/2017-02-10-release-notes.md

 ### Fixed
 - In the dashboard, when you reach the end of your activity log, the log no longer displays a “Show more” button.
 Previously this button implied there might be more content when there was not.
-- If you're a member of many organizations, the dashboard can now display all of the spaces and apps for which you're a member.
+- If you’re a member of many organizations, the dashboard can now display all of the spaces and apps for which you're a member.
 Previously, on the overview page, some organizations would appear empty or with some spaces and apps missing.

 ### Security